Cray Gill Waterfalls

 What’s cool for kids on this walk?

 💦 Oh yes.
 This is a water walk that JUST.
 KEEPS.
 GIVING!
 But… I’ve said it before, but please exercise caution when paddling.
 There are plenty of places to safely paddle on this walk, but be aware that pools around waterfalls can have a steep gradient and get deep FAST.
-With running water, always check depths and currents before allowing children to paddle and be aware that water levels can change vastly with wet weather conditions.
+With running water, always check depths and currents before allowing children to paddle, steer clear of the white aerated water at the bottom of waterfalls and be aware that water levels can change vastly with wet weather conditions.
 If in doubt, don’t risk it.

 🌳 Walking distractions…… well splashing and throwing stones will sort half of this walk for you, but what about the rest?!
-Well the meadows and fields of Upper Wharfedale have some of the finest wild flowers, so why not try flower pressing?
+Well the meadows and fields of Upper Wharfedale have some of the finest wild flowers, so go check out which bees you can spot!
 Or, the smooth rounded stones found at the river banks of Hubberholme are the kind that are great for painting!
-See some of our rock painting ideas here!
-OR why not try one of our whinge busting walking games?
+Or try one of our whinge busting walking games?
 Or you can download a free scavenger sheet!

 Scroll using the arrows for all our Family Friendly Walks